PennLINC/pncsinglefuncparcel_psychopathology/index.md

 3. Step_3rd_CovarianceExplained.R:
    > Calculate the median covariance explained by each component across the 101 times.
 4. Step_4th_Prediction_RandomCV_All_Violin.R:
+   > The plot of the distribution of correlation between first pair of components from permutation testing.
 5. Step_5th_Scatter_PLSca.R:
+   > The scatter plot of the correlation between the first pair of components.
 6. Step_6th_BehaviorBrainFeatures_Update.m:
+   >
 7. Step_7th_BrainFeatures.m:
 8. Step_8th_SumofWeights_PLSca.R: